 “With appropriate patient selection and a carefully planned operative approach, our data demonstrates a one-stage procedure can be safely performed with acceptable complication and reoperation rates,” states Michael Bradley Calobrace, MD, who, with colleagues, authored the study.

-The “twofer” strategy can resolve a multitude or breast issues, from those caused by diseases such as cancer to age-related sagging exacerbated by childbirth, genetics, stretch marks and weight gain or loss.
+The “twofer” strategy can resolve a multitude of breast issues, from those caused by diseases such as cancer to age-related sagging exacerbated by childbirth, genetics, stretch marks, and weight gain or loss.
 And whether the reasons are cosmetic or reconstructive, combining the two procedures can make sense.
 Not only is there less scarring and removal of skin but the implant helps fills out the breast and improves its overall appearance.

 Along with avoiding the risk of two surgeries and dealing with potentially disappointing results between procedures, the combined approach is also less expensive.
 Best of all perhaps, recuperation time is about the same as if either procedure was performed by itself.